venam/MangaDL--CPP-GUI-Version-/README.md

 A manga downloader with a GTK frontend.
 It currently support mangareader and mangapark.

-This branch will make the mangaDL pluggable and more stable.
+The mangaDL is now pluggable and *little* more stable.

 Depends on: libcURL, sqlite3, and GTK.